 Three Mile Bay Wildlife Management Area

-Three Mile Bay Wildlife Management Area (formerly Toad Harbor Swamp) is a 3,966 acre tract adjacent to Three Mile Bay off Oneida Lake's north shore.
+Three Mile Bay Wildlife Management Area (PDF)(305kB) (formerly Toad Harbor Swamp) is a 3,966 acre tract adjacent to Three Mile Bay off Oneida Lake's north shore.
 It is situated in southern Oswego County approximately six miles east of the village of Central Square and two miles from NY Route 49 via Toad Harbor Road or Lower Road to Wheeler Road and West Road.
 The 7½ minute topographic maps covering the area are Cicero and Mallory.

 Three Mile Bay Wildlife Management Area is generally low and flat with several ridges or islands extending across the interior.
 Elevations vary from 369 feet to 430 feet with most of the area not exceeding 30 feet above Oneida Lake.
 Past glacial activity and the water level of Oneida Lake result in much of the area being a lowland swamp.